grantsrb/model_expansion/readme.md

 `rnn/NestedLSTM.py` is a class that contains a (nested lstm)[https://arxiv.org/abs/1801.10308].

-`utils.py` contians a single helper function for parsing the text files
+`tokenizer.py` contians a helper functions for parsing the text files